Jill Fleuriet

 Cultural Exploration

-That’s kind of no-brainer since I’m a cultural anthropologist.
+That’s kind of a no-brainer since I’m a cultural anthropologist.
 But, truly, people fascinate me.
 How we move through the world, how we think about ourselves and others, how those ideas get bound up in our kinship/justice/medical/etc. systems — that is the stuff of Anthropology.
 “Culture,” to me, means a shared way of making meaning about the world that is constantly changing.
 How could that not be fascinating?!?
 Even more importantly, Anthropology is a tool by which to make a change in the world, to promote equity.

 Research